After I learned to make food items out of Fimo and resin, I made this Easter Egg Dyeing dome setting in the late 80s or early 90s.

-I exhibited this dome for the first time at the Second Southwest Roundup held in El Paso several years ago, although I used to take it to school to sit on a table in my writing center during the week before the Easter holidays.
+I exhibited it for the first time at the Second Southwest Roundup held in El Paso in the early 90s, although I used to take it to school to sit on a table in my writing center during the week before the Easter holidays.

-I used solid pink paper behind the open weave screen to give more contrast; then to give the back of the screen a more finished look, covered it with a mini wallpaper and trimmed the edges with bunka.
+I used solid pink paper behind the open weave screen to give more contrast from the front; then for a more finished look on the back covered it with a mini wallpaper and trimmed the edges with bunka.

 The purchased roses in the jug on the top shelf of the wicker stand are made of Fimo.
 The figurines are either plastic or resin, I forget which.